-Summary: Ss Joachim and Anne, the traditionally named parents of Our Lady and grandparents of the Lord.
-Joachim and Anne is a late second century attribution, churches dedicated to Saint Ann are found in Jerusalem and Constantinople from the middle of the sixth century.
+Summary: Ss Joachim and Anne, the traditionally named parents of Our Lady and grandparents of the Lord is a late second century attribution, churches dedicated to Saint Ann are found in Jerusalem and Constantinople from the middle of the sixth century.
 The feast of Saint Anne was kept in Rome by the eighth century, that of Saint Joachim from the fifteenth century.

 Historically, there has been some hesitancy on the part of the official Church to authorise a feast of the parents of the Blessed Virgin Mary, but eventually in the reform of the General Roman Calendar of 1969, it did.